Sales Reports: 5 Free Templates + Real Examples [2026] 2026

 What to Include:

 A sales summary report provides a high-level overview, making it ideal for executive presentations or team meetings.
+According to the U.S. Small Business Administration, summarising financial performance regularly is one of the top habits of successful small businesses.

 What to Include: